adidahiya/raga/packages/music-library-tools-cli/README.md

 ![refresh](./docs/assets/rekordbox-refresh-itunes-xml.png)

-### Automator workflow
+## Experimental: automator workflow

-There's an automator workflow in this repo which does most of the above steps for you.
+There's an experimental automator workflow in this repo which does most of the above steps for you.
 Here's an overview of its steps:

 ![workflow-overview](./automator/export-swinsian-library.workflow/Contents/QuickLook/Preview.png)